inkeep/zendesk-inkeep-template/README.md

 # Zendesk AI Auto Responder

+This template repo contains a NextJS app as well as bash scripts that will help you configure your zendesk workspace to use Inkeep to auto-respond to new tickets using your Inkeep project.

 ## Quick Setup

 1. Deploy to Vercel using the button below and provide the required environment variables: